kishore8220/GenAI-Chatbot/README.md

-# 🔗 Tool-Enhanced LLM Chatbot & 📄 README Generator
+# 🔗 GENAI Chatbot & 📄 README Generator

 This project combines the power of a **LangGraph-based conversational AI** with tool-augmented capabilities such as YouTube summarization, web article summarization, date/time reporting, and web search.
 It also includes a utility to **auto-generate professional `README.md` files** from uploaded Python source code.